 No longer do you have to visit a travel agent to book a vacation or buy a traditional guidebook to plan your journey in the places you’re going to visit.
 In fact, now the availability of information is almost overwhelming, and it can sometimes be difficult to know where to turn for the best advice, information and resources to make the most of your trip.

-We’ve come up with a list of 5 gay hookup apps below that can help improve your travel experience.
+There are a lot of apps that are popular for gay hookups, but we’ve come up with a list of 5 gay hookup apps below that can help improve your travel experience.
 Though not all are designed to be true hookup or dating apps, they all have features that will assist you in making the most of your trip.